torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

 DAMON provides below interfaces for different users.

+- *Special-purpose DAMON modules.*
+  :ref:`This <damon_modules_special_purpose>` is for people who are building, distributing, and/or administrating the kernel with special-purpose DAMON usages.
+Using this, users can use DAMON's major features for the given purposes in build, boot, or runtime in simple ways.
 - *DAMON user space tool.*
   `This <https://github.com/damonitor/damo>`_ is for privileged people such as system administrators who want a just-working human-friendly interface.